WuShichao/GREAT/README.md

 Copyright (C) 2018 Alejandro Torres-Forne and Pablo Cerda-Duran

-Copyright (C) 2009 Anthony SCEMAMA for the file src/module_fast_inv.f90
+Copyright (C) 2009 Anthony SCEMAMA for the content of the file src/module_fast_inv.f90

+##LICENSE

+GREAT is free software: you can redistribute it and/or modify it under the terms of the GNU General Public License as published by the Free Software Foundation, either version 3 of the License, or (at your option) any later version.

+GREAT is distributed in the hope that it will be useful, but WITHOUT ANY WARRANTY; without even the implied warranty of MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
+See the GNU General Public License for more details.

+You should have received a copy of the GNU General Public License along with GREAT.
+If not, see <http://www.gnu.org/licenses/>.

 ##CONTACT:

-Alejandro Torres-Forne and Pablo Cerda-Duran Universitat de AVlencia c/ Dr. Moliner, 50
+Alejandro Torres-Forne and Pablo Cerda-Duran

+Universitat de AVlencia

+c/ Dr. Moliner, 50

-E46100 Burjassot (Valencia), Spain alejandro.torres(at)uv.es
+E46100 Burjassot (Valencia), Spain

-##LICENSE

-Copy of GPL: gpl-3.0.txt
+alejandro.torres(at)uv.es

+pablo.cerda(at)uv.es